PranavD10/Program_Comment_Remover/README.md

 # Program_Comment_Remover
-    This simple python script removes all the comments at the beginning of the line.
+    This simple python script removes all the commented lines.